spdx/LicenseListPublisher/README.md

-   [version] - Version of the SPDX license list [releasedate] - Release date of the SPDX license list [testfiles] - Directory of original text files to compare the generated licenses against [ignoredwarnings] - Either a file name or a comma separated list of warnings to be ignored
+   [version] - Version of the SPDX license list [releasedate] - Release date of the SPDX license list [testfiles] - Directory of original text files to compare the generated licenses against [ignoredwarnings] - Either a file name or a JSON-formatted collection of warnings to be ignored
 ```

 ***WARNING:** Running the LicenseRDFAGenerator for a single file